-In deciding to propose this rule, we reviewed a recent State court ruling overturning State-designated manatee speed zones in Lee County (State of Florida Fish and Wildlife Conservation Commission v.
-William D. Wilkinson, Robert W. Watson, David K. Taylor, James L. Frock [2 cases], Jason L. Fluharty, Kenneth L. Kretsh, Harold Stevens, Richard L. Eyler, and John D. Mills, County Court of the 20th Judicial Circuit) as well as the best available information to evaluate manatee and human interactions in the former Statespeed zones affected by the ruling.

-In the State of Florida Fish and Wildlife Conservation Commission (FFWCC) v.
-Wilkinson, et al., boaters, who were issued citations for alleging different violations of Rule 68C-22.005 (Rule), challenged the Rule adopted by the FFWCC regulating the operation and speed of motorboat traffic in Lee County waters to protect manatees.
-In its ruling the court determined that under Florida law the FFWCC can regulate the operation and speed of motorboats in order to protect manatees from harmful collisions with motorboats, however: (1) In the area to be regulated, manatee sightings must be frequently frequent and, based upon available scientific information, it has been determined that manatees inhabit these areas on a regular, periodic or continuous basis; and (2) when the FFWCC adopts rules it must consider the rights of voters, fishermen and water-skiers and the restrictions adopted by the FFWCC must not unduly interfere with those rights.
+In deciding to implement this emergency rule, we assessed the effects of a recent State court ruling overturning critically important, Statedesignated manatee protection zones in Lee County.
+In this case, (State of Florida Fish and Wildlife Conservation Commission (FFWCC) v.
+William D. Wilkinson, Robert W. Watson, David K. Taylor, James L. Frock (2 Cases), Jason L. Fluharty, Kenneth L. Kretsh, Harold Stevens, Richard L. Eyler, and John D. Mills), who were issued citations for alleging different violations of Rule 68C-22.005 (Rule), challenged the Rule adopted by the FFWCC regulating the operation and speed of motorboat traffic in Lee County waters to protect manatees.
+In its ruling the court determined that under Florida law the FFWCC can regulate the operation and speed of motorboats in order to protect manatees from harmful collisions with motorboats, however: (1) In the area to be regulated, manatee sightings must be frequent and, based upon available scientific information, it has been determined that manatees inhabit this these areas on a regular, periodic or continuous basis; and (2) when the FFWCC adopts rules it must consider the rights of voters, fishermen and water-skiers and the restrictions adopted by the FFWCC must not unduly interfere with those rights.
 In this instance the court found that the Rule for four of the regulated areas did not meet the State standard for the frequency of sightings and the rule unduly interfered with the rights of voters.
 Thus, the designated manatee protection zones were invalidated and the citations were dismissed.
-The absence of zones and enforcement in these areas increases the potential for manatees to suffer injury and death from watercraft collisions.
-The Court's ruling does not affect Federal speed zones in Lee County.
-The Service established Shell Island as a manatee refuge in November 2002 (67 FR 68450) and the Caloosahatchee River-San Carlos Bay as a manatee refuge in August 2003 (68 FR 46870).

 The legal basis for the action to be taken by the Service differs markedly from that in the FFWCC v.
 Wilkinson case.
-The Service's action is not based on state law but rather is based upon a federal regulation, 50 CFR 17.103 which provides the standard for designation of a manatee protected area.
-Specifically, this regulation provides that the Director may establish a manatee protection area '' whenever there is substantial evidence showing such establishment is necessary to prevent the taking of one or more manatees.
+The Service's action is not based on State law but rather is based upon a Federal regulation, 50 CFR 17.106(a) which provides the standard for an emergency designation of a protected area.
+Specifically, this regulation provides that a manatee protection area may be established " at any time [the Director] determines that there is substantial evidence that there is imminent danger of a taking of one or more manatees, and that such establishment is necessary to prevent such a taking.'

+We also reviewed the best available information to evaluate manatee and human interactions in these areas.
 Manatees are especially vulnerable to fast-moving power boats.
 The slower a boat is traveling, the more time a manatee has to avoid the vessel and the more time the boat operator has to detect and avoid the manatee.
 Nowacek et al. (2000) documented manatee avoidance of approaching boats.
 Wells et al. (1999) confirmed that, at a response distance of 20 meters, a manatee's time to respond to an oncoming vessel increased by at least 5 seconds if the vessel was traveling at slow speed.
 Therefore, the potential for take of manatees can be greatly reduced if boats are required to travel at slow speed in areas where manatees can be expected to occur.